marian-stanciulica/Foodybite/README.md

 ### Code coverage

-Having a high code coverage wasn't a goal for me during the project, instead my focus was to write quality tests.
+Having high code coverage wasn't a goal for me during the project, instead, my focus was to write quality tests.
 The code coverage emerged as a consequence of following `TDD` while building the modules.
 It's a useful metric to check what portions of the code are not executed by the tests.
 However, it doesn't guarantee that all possible paths have been tested.

 The `Persistence` module has only `47%` code coverage because `CoreDataLocalStore` has generic methods which I tested only using the `ManagedUser` to validate its behaviour, so all the other managed models are not covered.

-In case of the `Location` module, I was unable to trigger the delegate methods I use, that's why in order to test them I implemented my own delegate.
+In the case of the `Location` module, I was unable to trigger the delegate methods I use, that's why in order to test them I implemented my own delegate.
 (You can find more details here: [Get current location using TDD](#get-current-location-using-tdd))

 So far, I haven't done any unit testing on views since they don't contain business logic.
 I tested them only through snapshot testing to ensure the layout is correct.
-I had the option to test them using a third-party framework called `ViewInspector`, but I wasn't confortable to add in production the required setup to make it work.
+I had the option to test them using a third-party framework called `ViewInspector`, but I wasn't comfortable to add in production the required setup to make it work.
 For this reason, I decided to test the views' logic using the preview or manually if necessary.

 This is also valid for the views in the composition root that handles the navigation, that's the reason the coverage is only `40%`.

 In conclusion, all the modules are fully tested, except the view logic from the `UI` and `Main` modules.
-However, I kept it to the bare minimum and can be easily tested using the preview.
+However, I kept it to the bare minimum, and can be easily tested using the preview.
 It is a trade-off I had to make and I'm considering using the framework to write some acceptance tests in the future.
 But for now, I'm happy with the current solution.

 ![Code coverage](./Diagrams/code_coverage.png)